 - Does your planned work fit with the call for proposals?
 Check that your proposed work does indeed address the topics open in this call.
 (See the current version of the work programme). - Are you applying for the right funding scheme?
-Check that your proposed work falls within the scope of this call, and that you have applied for one of the eligible funding schemes (see the work programme).
-If there is a choice, have you opted for the one that best suits your needs?
-Check the Part A and Part B formats shown in annexes 3 and 4 to this Guide9 - Is your proposal eligible?
+Check that your proposed work falls within the scope of this call, and that you have applied for the eligible funding scheme (see the work programme).
+Check the Part A and Part B formats shown in annexes 3 and 4 to this Guide1 - Is your proposal eligible?
 The eligibility criteria are given in the work programme.
 See also annex 2 to this Guide.
-In particular, make sure that you satisfy the minimum requirements for the makeup of your consortium.
+In particular, make sure that you satisfy the minimum and maximum requirements for the makeup of your consortium.
 Have any additional eligibility criteria been set for this call?
-Check that you comply with any budgetary limits that may have been fixed on the requested EU contribution.
-Any proposal not meeting the eligibility requirements will be considered ineligible and will not be evaluated.
-Is your proposal complete?
+Check that you comply with any budgetary and project duration limits that are fixed in the work programme and call fiche.
+Any proposal not meeting the eligibility requirements will be considered ineligible and will not be evaluated. - Is your proposal complete?
 Proposals must comprise a Part A, containing the administrative information including participant and project cost details on standard forms; and a Part B containing the scientific and technical description of your proposal as described in this Guide.
 A proposal that does not contain both parts will be considered ineligible and will not be evaluated. - Does your proposed work raise ethics issues?
 Clearly indicate any potential ethical, safety or regulatory aspects of the proposed research and the way these will be dealt with prior and during the implementation of the proposed project.
 A preliminary ethics control will take place during the scientific evaluation and, if needed, an ethics screening and/or review will take place for those proposals raising particular ethics issues.
-Proposals may be rejected on ethical grounds if such issues are not dealt with satisfactorily.
-Does your proposal follow the required structure?
+Proposals may be rejected on ethical grounds if such issues are not dealt with satisfactorily. - Does your proposal follow the required structure?
 Proposals should be precise and concise, and must follow exactly the proposal structure described in this document (annex 4 to this Guide), which is designed to correspond to the evaluation criteria which will be applied.
 This structure varies for different funding schemes.
-Omitting requested information will almost certainly lead to lower scores and possible rejection.
-Have you maximised your chances?
+Omitting requested information will almost certainly lead to lower scores and possible rejection. - Have you maximised your chances?
 There will be strong competition.
 Therefore, edit your proposal tightly, strengthen or eliminate weak points.
 Put yourself in the place of an expert evaluator; refer to the evaluation criteria given in annex 2 to this Guide.
 Arrange for your draft to be evaluated by experienced colleagues; use their advice to improve it before submission. - Do you need further advice and support?
 You are strongly advised to inform your National Contact Point of your intention to submit a proposal (see address in annex 1 to this Guide).
 Remember the Enquiry service listed in annex 1.

-9 If you have in error registered for the wrong call or funding scheme, discard that registration (usernames and passwords) and register again before the call deadline.
+1 If you have in error registered for the wrong call or funding scheme, discard that registration (usernames and passwords) and register again before the call deadline.
 If, after the close of the call, you discover that you have submitted your proposal to the wrong call, notify the Electronic Submission Services Helpdesk.